cyberworm1/game-asset-db-postgres/docs/operations.md

 ## Monitoring Hooks

 - The FastAPI service exposes `/health` for container orchestration health checks.
-- Postgres metrics can be scraped by adding `postgres_exporter`; see TODO in this doc if more observability is required.
+- Postgres metrics can be scraped by adding `postgres_exporter`; pair this with the replica health script for end-to-end visibility.

 ## Auth & Permission Notes